 - Engineering Core, is open 24/7 and is a non-silent study zone with booth seats, vending machines and computer access for engineers

 - Macmillian Brown Library, there are group study zones and discussion room.
 The Macmillan Brown Library has one discussion room available on Level 2.
 Discussion rooms can be booked onlinefor group work and discussion.

 - Engineering and physical sciences library, has 6 discussion rooms available on levels 1 and 2.
 Four of these have LCD screens and laptop connections.
 Discussion rooms can be booked onlinefor group work and discussion.

 Need More Information?

 Support available at UC

 - The University website has a list of exam instructions, which it is important to familiarise yourself with.

 - See how teachers/lecturers and others can help support students through exam stress.

-- Free 2020 ASC wall planners.
-Visit the team on Level 3, Puaka-James Hight to collect your free2020 wall planner.
+- Free ASC wall planners.
+Visit the team on Level 3, Puaka-James Hight to collect your free wall planner (available mid December).

 - Study and Exam Techniques

 - Practical tips to manage exam stress and cope with exam anxiety.